IFAN: An Explainability-Focused Interaction Framework for Humans and NLP Models: Ethical Considerations

 \section{Ethical Considerations}

+In this work, we showed the experiments of hate speech model debasing.
+The hate speech detection task is the task that requires a lot of attention to provide a fair outcome.
+One of the issues still is bias, especially against minority groups due to prejudices.
+We aimed to show an example of how the model can be debiased with respect to some target racial groups.
+With a conscientious selection of annotators and feedback, we hope that our proposed platform will serve to efficiently adjust NLP models to the diverse world.

-Interpretability and controllability of modern NLP models and systems are fundamental pillars for their ethical and safe deployment \citep{european2020whitepaper}.
+For these reasons, we also believe that interpretability and controllability of modern NLP models and systems are fundamental pillars for their ethical and safe deployment \citep{european2020whitepaper}.
 This works aims at having a positive impact on both aspects as it provides a tool to explain models and provide them with feedback.
 By reducing the technical proficiency required to interact with NLP systems, we hope to facilitate the process of providing valuable human rationales to influence complex models.
-We strongly encourage future work to keep exploring this research direction as it enables to involve a larger and more diverse crowd, thus positively affecting also other desiderata such as \emph{fairness}, \emph{transparency}, and \emph{accountability}.
-Nevertheless, there are potential pitfalls worth considering.

 Ensuring high quality for the human feedback is challenging \citep{al-kuwatly-etal-2020-identifying}, and exposing models to external influence can be used as an exploit by adversarial agents \citep{mosca-etal-2022-suspicious}.
 Especially with a very small crowd of annotators, there's potential for a few people to have a strong influence on the model.
 A restrictive access rights management system like IFAN's already mitigates these issues.
 We believe that additional security features as well as tracking annotators' impact are key for future work to foster their trustworthiness.